SparqNet/sparq-gitbook/roadmap.md

 ---
-description: What SparqNet has coming in the pipeline
+description: What AppLayer has coming in the pipeline
 ---

 # Roadmap